 DAYS 4 – 9

 During the next seven days we shall focus on trying to see Canada Lynx around the Gunflint Trail, as advised by the most recent information from our local guide and tracker.
-These will involve long days in the field and may involve numerous hours waiting at sites visible from the vehicle.
-We shall visit a number of sites where our guide has created screens and left natural attractants and we shall monitor activity at these sites using trail cameras in order to give us the best chance of connecting with this elusive cat.
+These will involve long days in the field and may involve numerous hours waiting at various sites.
+We will monitor Lynx activity at these sites using trail cameras in order to give us the best chance of connecting with this elusive cat.
 As with most mammal watching, dawn and dusk will be the times when we shall focus most effort.
 There will also be some late night spotlighting if the weather allows.
 Other mammal possibilities in this region are many and could include Coyote, Wolf, Snowshoe Hare, Stoat, Red Fox and other species such as Fisher and American Marten.

 During the day we shall visit various feeders and focus a little more on birding looking for species such as Pine Grosbeak, Common and maybe Arctic Redpoll, Red-breasted Nuthatch, Grey Jay, Pileated Woodpecker, Ruffed Grouse and Spruce Grouse.